Understanding Headaches

 Why Does The Current Approach Fail?

-This can be a very frustrating process as many patients never find a straight answer as to where their pain is coming from.
+Many people never find a straight answer as to where their pain is coming from.

 Believe it or not: headaches, dizziness, jaw pain, nausea, light/sound sensitivities and visual disturbances all come about because of restrictions in the neck.